suurjaak/Skyperious/README.md

 (`from:john`, `chat:links`), or from certain dates only (`date:2012`, `date:2010..2013-06`).
 Search supports
 wildcards, exact phrases, grouping, excluding, and either-or queries.

+Skyperious can create a new `main.db` database from scratch, by logging into Skype online service and downloading available history.

+HTML export can download shared photos and embed them in the resulting HTML, if password for the Skype account has been entered in online-page.
+This can be disabled in File -> Advanced Options -> SharedImageAutoDownload.
+Image download is also supported in the command-line interface.

 In database comparison, you can scan one database for messages not found in the other, and merge all detected messages to the other database.
 Or you can